Top 10 Best Thrash Metal Bands

 Anyone who says Metallica isn't heavy should listen to the opening riff of Fight Fire with Fire and then try to claim they aren't heavy.

-Slayer Slayer was an American thrash metal band from Huntington Park, California, formed in 1981 by guitarists Jeff Hanneman and Kerry King.
-They rose to fame with their 1986 album Reign in Blood, and is credited as one of the big four of thrash metal bands, the others being Metallica, Megadeth, and Anthrax... read more
+Slayer was an American thrash metal band from Huntington Park, California, formed in 1981 by guitarists Jeff Hanneman and Kerry King.
+They rose to fame with their 1986 album Reign in Blood, and are considered one of the Big Four of thrash metal, along with Metallica, Megadeth, and Anthrax.... read more

 Slayer hasn't changed their sound as much as Metallica or Anthrax.
 They're still doing fast paces and angry lyrics.